survos-sites/oauth-demo/README.md

 ```

+## Generate the App and Keys on Github

 Now configure the app on github.
 This step now requires 2FA, and is the slowest part
 of this tutorial!
-Once you're in, go to https://github.com/settings/developers and click on New OAuth App
+Once you're in, go to https://github.com/settings/developers and click on *New OAuth App*

 ![img.png](img.png)